mars-schmutz/librarian/README.md

 ## Installation

 To install Librarian, go to Blender Preferences > Addons > Install and select the .zip file.
+Files are automatically unzipped by default when downloaded with Safari so try downloading through Firefox or Chrome if you have issues on Mac.

 ## Features